 After these, and possibly other untold encounters, Hercules and Thor have been friends, rivals, allies and teammates.
 They've related to each other; both knowing what it's like to be the son of an overbearing all-powerful ruler, both being the champion of his realm and both having an undeniable affinity for earthly mortals.
 Hercules and Thor each believe himself to be stronger than the other and have engaged in friendly arm-wrestling matches against each other many times over the centuries.
 Ironically, these friendly contests of strength have proven nothing as all have ended in stalemate.
 The friendship of Hercules and Thor has been described as being so close it's as though they are brothers.

-Hercules characterization in the Bronze Age is still quite similar to that of Thor.
-He continues to be depicted as immensely prideful and confident.
-Hercules appears a recurring character in "Thor" during the early 1970's as he first battled against and then partnered with Thor for a lengthy period, facing a multitude of powerful adversaries together including; the Destroyer, Pluto, Ares, the Dweller in the Darkness, Firelord, Galactus and Ego the Living Planet.
-This added exposure gained Hercules popularity which lead to him becoming the lead character in a short-lived group/team comic called the " Champions" set in Los Angeles.
+Hercules characterization in the Bronze Age was still quite similar to that of Thor.
+He continued to be depicted as immensely prideful and confident.
+Hercules appeared as a recurring character in "Thor" during the early 1970's where he first battled against and then partnered with Thor for a lengthy period.
+Together they faced a multitude of powerful adversaries including; the Destroyer, Pluto, Ares, the Dweller in the Darkness, Firelord, Galactus and Ego the Living Planet.
+This added exposure garnered Hercules enough popularity to allow him to become the lead character in a short-lived group/team comic called "the Champions."
+This series was set in Los Angeles.

 Early in the 1980's Hercules' impulsive nature as a roustabout and brawler is first revisited in the Avengers before it's given center stage in two mini-series called "Hercules, Prince of Power."
 It's also here that his true prowess and proliferation as a ladies' man becomes apparent as he charms, romances and hooks-up with several women including Nova (Frankie Raye), a Herald of Galactus originally from Earth and Layanna Sweetwater.
 These mini-series are both set in the future and focus on the prospect of Hercules learning true humility.
 It's here that Hercules is cast as a humorous character for the first time as he's shown as an affable and gregarious hero who's just as likely to goof up as save the day.
 The success of these mini's gave Hercules a boost in popularity that lead to him rejoining the Avengers in the present.
 During this stint as an Avenger, Hercules battled foes such as the Beyonder, Terminus, the Skrulls, Maelstrom, Kang, Kang's Growing Man and the Masters of Evil.
 It's also during this stint as an Avenger that Hercules' use of alcohol was shown and used as a weakness when he was ganged-up on and beaten down by a group of super-strong members of the Masters of Evil after he'd been drugged by Tanya Seely (Black Mamba) while drinking.
 After recovering from his injuries, Hercules aided the Avengers as a reservist against the High Evolutionary.
 To defeat the High Evolutionary, Hercules was evolved beyond godhood and temporarily went missing but was eventually found by Thor in the Black Galaxy where the Celestials had used him in an experiment.
 Thor brought Hercules back to Earth.